 When you hear “full mouth reconstruction” from your dentist you may think, ‘Wow!
 That sounds like a long and intense procedure!’
-However, a full mouth reconstruction is not a single procedure but a combination of procedures to restore the mouth’s functional health and esthetics.
+However, a full mouth reconstruction is not a single procedure but a combination of procedures to restore functional health and esthetics.

 Also known as full mouth rehabilitation or full mouth restoration, it involves restoring or rebuilding the entire set of teeth in both the upper and lower jaws.
 Our doctors typically recommend a full restoration for individuals who have extensive dental issues affecting multiple teeth, the jawbone, and the surrounding oral structures.
 The goal is to restore your ability to maintain a healthy mouth.